Lin00zz00/SingleCooked/README.md

 - 1.0.0 (2024-04-20): 🏫 Classroom Corner Edition
 - 2.0.0 (2024-05-01): 🍳 Kitchen Starter Edition

-## License

-This project is licensed under the MIT License.
-For details, please see the [LICENSE](LICENSE) file.

 ## Acknowledgements

 We would like to express our gratitude to the following organizations for their support: